uni-halle/gerbil/README.md

 A basic task in bioinformatics is the counting of k-mers in genome strings.
 The k-mer counting problem is to build a histogram of all substrings of length k in a given genome sequence.
 Gerbil is a k-mer counter that is specialized for high effiency when counting k-mers for large k.
+For a comprehensive description see our [arxiv](http://arxiv.org/abs/1607.06618) article.

 Developed by: Marius Erbert, Steffen Rechner, Martin Luther University Halle-Wittenberg